-- In summary, the projected traffic associated with this SSD will not result in requirements for any additional upgrades onto the surrounding road network during interim (2026) and ultimate (2036) from what has already been approved. - On-site parking provisions for all Lots under this SSD generally meet and exceed the requirements under B13 condition of consent to the original SSD application.
-Therefore, the proposed SSD will not result in any adverse parking impact onto the surrounding road network. - Construction of estate-wide infrastructure is currently underway as part of earlier approvals.
-Construction traffic associated with the built-form of the subject Lots of relevance to this SSD will require moderate contractor and delivery numbers, such that the construction traffic generation shall remain less than the forecast operation volumes outlined above. - Furthermore, all construction associated with the SSD will occur post-completion of the WNSLR (being constructed under existing approvals) such that no construction traffic associated with Stage 3 will require the use of Bakers Lane or Aldington Road; instead being afforded safe access via the (soon to be completed) WNSLR / Lenore Drive signalised intersection. - Noting that the WNSLR / Lenore Drive intersection has been assessed for the operational traffic impacts under MOD 3 approval and the construction traffic volumes which are expected to be of a lower order when compared to the operational traffic, construction traffic will not have any unacceptable impacts on the surrounding road network. - Detailed design of each individual building is deferred to their respective DA assessment.
+- In addition, there is also a new bus service providing transport between OWE and St Mary's.
+This along with a Green Travel Plan is expected to reduce the use of private vehicles, and ultimately reducing network demand. - In summary, the projected traffic associated with this SSD will not result in requirements for any additional upgrades onto the surrounding road network during interim (2026) and ultimate (2036) from what has already been approved. - On-site parking provisions for all Lots under this SSD meet and exceed the requirements under B13 condition of consent to the original SSD application.
+Therefore, the proposed SSD will not result in any adverse parking impact onto the surrounding road network. - Construction of estate-wide infrastructure is completed.
+Construction traffic associated with the built-form of the subject Lots - of relevance to this SSD - will require moderate contractor and delivery numbers, such that the construction traffic generation shall remain less than the forecast operation volumes outlined above. - Furthermore, all construction associated with the SSD will utilise the Compass Drive such that no construction traffic associated with this SSD will require the use of Bakers Lane or Aldington Road.
+Instead, all vehicles shall arrive via the Compass Drive / Lenore Drive signalised intersection. - Noting that the Compass Drive / Lenore Drive intersection has been assessed for the operational traffic impacts under MOD 3 approval and the construction traffic volumes which are expected to be of a lower order when compared to the operational traffic, construction traffic will not have any unacceptable impacts on the surrounding road network. - Detailed design of each individual building is deferred to their respective DA assessment.
 However, the site access, car park and loading areas for all buildings are expected to comply with the following relevant Australian Standards: - AS 2890.1 for car parking areas, - AS 2890.2 for commercial vehicle loading areas, - AS 2890.3 for bicycle parking, and - AS 2890.6 for accessible (disabled) parking. - It is expected that any detailed construction drawings in relation to the car park or site access would comply with these Standards.
 Furthermore, compliance with the above Standards would be expected to form a standard condition of consent to any development approval.

-8.2 Conclusion(s)
+9.2 Conclusion(s)